 What is an HOA?
-The History and Cause for Covenants
+The Housing History and Cause for Covenants

 When shopping for your new home, you have a budget in mind.
 You may even have a neighborhood in mind.
 If you choose a home located in a common interest development, you’ll need to be sure you take homeowners association (HOA) dues into consideration.

-But first things first, even before you buy a property, it’s important you understand HOAs and covenants.
+But first things first, even before you buy a property, it’s essential you understand HOAs and covenants.

 What is an HOA?